Role of the committee

 - Maintain contact with principal stakeholders, as required, on matters relating to remuneration

-The Committee met eight times during the year.
+The Committee met five times in 2017.
 The Committee reviewed the Group’s financial performance and the achievements of the Executive Directors, and conducted a review of the remuneration arrangements for Executive Directors.
-The review concluded that our existing remuneration framework remains fit for purpose, although we will be proposing a number of changes which reflect latest best practice to the Remuneration Policy which will be submitted to shareholders in May 2017.
+The Remuneration Policy was approved at the 2017 AGM, and no changes have been made to the policy this year.

-- The performance period for the 2014 Performance Share Plan (PSP) cycle ended on 31 December 2016.
-Based on performance against the three-year relative TSR and EPS targets, the awards lapsed in full, resulting in zero payout
+- The performance period for the 2015 Performance Share Plan (PSP) cycle ended on 31 December 2017.
+Based on performance against the three-year relative TSR and EPS targets, the awards lapsed in full

 Key highlights for 2018